anudishu/RAG-Terraform-Vertex/README.md

 ### 🔧 1.
 Update loaddata.py

-Open `loaddata.py` and set the correct project and datastore IDs:
+Open `loaddata.py` Go to the end of file, and set the correct project and datastore IDs:

 ```python
 PROJECT_ID = "your-gcp-project-id"